Cumberland DA won't charge officers in Long Creek use-of-force cases

 The report included a host of recommendations to reduce incarceration, like expanding restorative justice programs and crisis-bed capacity.
 The center also said Maine should move responsibility for juvenile justice from the state's Department of Corrections to another agency.

-In 2020, the Department of Corrections created an action plan to reduce secure confinement for youth, which included moving $6 million from the $18 million budget for Long Creek to open two transitional homes for youths leaving lockup.
+In 2020, the Department of Corrections created an action plan to reduce secure confinement for youth, which included using $6 million of the $18 million budget for Long Creek to open two transitional homes for youths leaving lockup.
 The department even called the Center for Children's Law and Policy back to Maine in December to review last summer's reports of violence.
-That new independent review last December found similar problems and made similar recommendations on use of force and mental health resources.
+That independent review last December found similar problems and made similar recommendations on the use of force and mental health resources.

 Sahrbeck, however, has expressed support for closing the facility.
 While running for the Democratic nomination for Cumberland County District attorney, which he lost to Augusta prosecutor Jacqueline Sartoris, Sahrbeck said in a debate hosted by Maine Youth Justice that he acknowledged the facility's problems and supported ending his office's commitments to Long Creek, saying the closure was "overdue."